rush86999/atomic/FEATURES.md

     *   Automatically upload Trello card attachments to the corresponding Google Drive folder.
     *   Create a new Trello board from a Google Drive folder.
     *   Automatically create a Trello card for each new file added to a Google Drive folder.
-*   **Gmail Account Integration (Read-Only & AI-Powered Querying):**
-    *   **Secure Connection:** Connect your personal Gmail account via OAuth 2.0 for secure, read-only access.
-Tokens are encrypted at rest.
-    *   **Natural Language Email Search:** Ask the agent natural language questions to find emails (e.g., "find emails from Jane about the Q3 report sent last week").
-The `atom-agent` uses an LLM (via `llm_email_query_understander.ts`) to parse your query into structured parameters, which are then used to construct a Gmail API compatible search string.
-This search is executed via a backend action that calls the Gmail API.
-    *   **Targeted Information Extraction:** After identifying an email (e.g., through search or by providing an email ID), ask the agent to extract specific pieces of information (e.g., "What was the contract end date mentioned in this email?", "Extract the invoice number and amount from email ID [email_id]").
-The `atom-agent` uses an LLM (via `extractInformationFromEmailBody` in `emailSkills.ts`) to read the email content (fetched via a backend action) and find the requested details.
-Accuracy depends on LLM capabilities and the clarity of the email content.
-    *   **Agent Skills:** Core agent skills (`gmailSkills.ts`, `emailSkills.ts`) manage the NLU processing, interaction with LLMs, and calls to backend actions which interface with the Gmail API.
-    *   **User Interface:**

-### Complete Finance Management Suite (Voice-activated)
-Atom provides a comprehensive personal finance management system that rivals leading finance apps, accessible through natural language voice commands and wake word activation.

-**🎤 Voice-Activated Finance Commands**
-Simply say "Atom" followed by any finance query for instant insights:
 - **"Atom what's my net worth?"** - Complete financial overview across all connected accounts
 - **"Atom show my budget"** - Detailed budget analysis with visual breakdowns
 - **"Atom how much did I spend on restaurants?"** - Category-specific spending insights